36 Hours in Nantes

 Leica SL2-S, Voigtländer Nokton 28mm f/1.5

-We encountered a film crew along the promenade and are slightly suspicious that we may be in one of the shots, so look out for us in an upcoming French movie or TV Series.
-Chances are, of course, that we are removed in the post-production.
-There goes the royalty cheques :)
+We encountered a film crew along the promenade and were slightly suspicious that we might be in one of the shots, so look out for us in an upcoming French movie or TV series.

-We walked by Les Machines de l'île (The Machines of the Island).
-Our friend, Dominique, had suggested we pay a visit.
+We walked by Les Machines de l'île (The Machines of the Island), which our friend Dominique had suggested we visit.
 Fatigue was setting in, so we merely took in the atmosphere outside and began our trek back to the center of Nantes.

 A film crew at Cours Cambronne Promenade in Nantes